 The Learning Conference 2019

-Hosted in partnership with Philanthropy Northwest, The Learning Conference 2019 is designed to help you make the leap from knowledge to action and to integrate learning into all aspects of your work.
-This experience will offer you a range of perspectives and new ideas to go beyond the basics and support you in engaging in more intentional learning practices both inside and outside of your organization.
+Hosted in partnership with Philanthropy Northwest, The Learning Conference 2019 was designed to help participants make the leap from knowledge to action and to integrate learning into all aspects of their work.
+We offered a range of perspectives and new ideas to go beyond the basics and support funders in engaging in more intentional learning practices both inside and outside of their organizations.

-Through a mix of session formats, speakers from inside and outside our sector, structured networking, and informal discussions with peers, participants will explore ways to design and implement evaluation and learning approaches that generate stronger information, decisions and performance.
+Through a mix of session formats, speakers from inside and outside our sector, structured networking, and informal discussions with peers, participants explored ways to design and implement evaluation and learning approaches that generate stronger information, decisions and performance.

 Our Regional Partner

 We hosted the Learning Conference 2019 in partnership with Philanthropy NorthwestLearn more about Philanthropy Northwest